yw326/Circular-Repeat-Finder/README.md

 # MicroDNA_Detection

 The goal of this project is to provide an efficient algorithm to locate potential microDNA reintegration pairs within DNA sequences.
 Each potential microDNA is mathematically defined as a circle repeat, with form "...s1s2...s2s1..." (direct circle repeat), or "...s1s2...s1's2'..." (reversed circle repeat), where s' denotes the reversed complement of s.
 The program takes a sequence as input, and output two text files that contains the circle repeats sequences found by the algorithm and as well as their locations in the sequence.
-The detailed description of the algorithm can be found in the pdf file (to be uploaded).
+The detailed description of the algorithm can be found in the will be published soon.

+For large input sequences, memory requirement is often prohibitive too run the entire sequence.
+In such cases, the partition option should be used.

 The suffix tree construction code is based on https://github.com/shysaur/shysaur-suffixtrees.